Production Set 10 // Pricing Calculator

 Hidden costs to budget for

-- Processing fees: ingestion, deNISTing, deduplication, and text extraction are billed separately by most platforms.
-Typical range: $0.10-0.50/GB for basic processing; higher for complex native files, container files, and foreign language processing.
+Ingestion, deNISTing, deduplication, and text extraction are billed separately by most platforms.
+Typical range: $0.10 to $0.50 per GB for basic processing; higher for complex native files, container files, and foreign language processing.

-- Production fees: TIFF or PDF production with endorsements and load files is typically billed per page or per GB.
-Budget $0.05-0.25/page for production depending on format and volume.
+TIFF or PDF production with endorsements and load files is typically billed per page or per GB.
+Budget $0.05 to $0.25 per page depending on format and volume.